Vanderbilt ranked to end year in consecutive seasons for first time in school history

 Vanderbilt's final two regular-season wins came in the final minute of the game.
 Against Tennessee, Vanderbilt drove 92 yards to defeat the Vols when quarterback Patton Robinette faked a jump pass and ran it in from eight yards out for the score with 16 seconds remaining.
 The play was just the latest of Franklin's arsenal of gadget plays the Commodores have dialed up under his watch.
 Vanderbilt followed its game-winning drive at Tennessee with another one against Wake Forest, just one week later.
 This time, quarterback Austyn Carta-Samuels connected with wide receiver Jordan Matthews, who made a remarkable 25-yard catch on fourth-and-11 to put the Commodores in field goal range for Carey Spear, who drilled a 38-yarder with 39 seconds to go.

 Under Franklin, the Commodores have also been extremely successful against non-conference foes.
 Vanderbilt finished 2013 with a 4-0 record in non-conference play, marking the second 4-0 non-conference slate in three seasons by Franklin.
 Overall, the Commodores are 11-1 in the regular season against non-SEC foes under Franklin.
+The Commodores are also 2-1 in bowl games under Franklin.

-One of the many high points during the 2013 season was the continued mentoring of senior wide receiver Jordan Matthews, who set virtually every SEC and Vanderbilt receiving record during the year.
+One of the many high points during the 2013 season was the continued mentoring of senior All-American wide receiver Jordan Matthews, who set virtually every SEC and Vanderbilt receiving record during the year.
 Matthews set SEC career records in receptions and yards, and a single-season league mark in receptions.
 Matthews surpassed former Commodore Earl Bennett's receptions record and former Georgia wide receiver Terrence Edwards' yardage record, while becoming the first Vanderbilt wide receiver to top 1,000 yards receiving twice during a career.

-The 2013 campaign has come on the heels of Vanderbilt finishing 9-4 overall, matching the school record for wins last achieved in 1915, and ending the season with the longest winning streak in the Southeastern Conference, having won seven straight.
+The 2013 campaign came on the heels of Vanderbilt finishing 9-4 overall, matching the school record for wins last achieved in 1915, and ending the season with the longest winning streak in the Southeastern Conference, having won seven straight.
 It was Vanderbilt's longest win streak since an eight-game streak in 1948.

 The remarkable 2012 campaign also included Vanderbilt tying another school record with five victories in SEC play.
 One of those conference wins, against Tennessee, marked Vanderbilt's most decisive victory in the series since 1954.
+The success vaulted Vanderbilt into the final polls for the first time since 1948.
+The Commodores finished the year ranked 20th in the USA Today Coaches' Poll and 23rd in the AP Poll.

 The team also won on the road in 2012.
 Three of Vanderbilt's five SEC wins came at Missouri, Kentucky and Ole Miss.
 A convincing win at Wake Forest gave Vanderbilt four road victories, the most by a Commodore squad since 1948.